 Wearing while jogging, doing dishes, using chemicals or operating machinery with moving parts

 Sweat is acidic & dirt can cause wear on the finish of fashion jewelry.
-They can also dull the shine on silver & gold.
+The buildup of dead skin & our body’s natural oils can also dull the shine on silver & gold.
 Avoid chemicals, creams & lotions as well.
 Some have found that not cleaning their 14K gold rings caused an allergic reaction because of the lotion, dirt and sweat that collected under them.
 EEEEW!
 Once cleaned, the allergic reaction stopped.
 Be careful not to wear loose jewelry (or to be safe, any jewelry) when operating machinery that could pull it off or get caught.

 Wearing while gardening, washing dishes, washing your hair, washing your car, playing sports or doing manual labor

-Again, dirt, oil, creams, soap with stripping properties, etc. can damage your fashion jewelry or cause buildup on your fine jewelry and require cleanings.
-Remove these items to elongate their life.
+Again, dirt, oil, creams, soap with stripping properties, etc. can damage your fashion jewelry or cause buildup on your fine jewelry and require an increase of the number of necessary cleanings.
+Remove these items while completing these tasks to elongate their life.

 Here are some facts about sterling silver: